 Upgrading & Reinstalling EP

-If your machine already has a version of EP on it, you do not need to uninstall before installing EP 4.
-Although it's not required to stop IIS at the beginning of the EP 4 install/upgrade, doing so makes it unnecessary to reboot Windows at the end of the installation process.
+If your machine already has a version of EP on it, you do not need to uninstall before installing EP 5.
+When upgrading, you should leave IIS running the whole time (More).

 When reinstalling or upgrading, EP does not overwrite the existing eep.ini file.
 But you might want to make a backup copy of eep.ini before upgrade/reinstall.
 This file is located in the Program Files/Enfold Proxy directory.

 Rolling back to a previous version.
 If you want to retain the ability to rollback to the previous EP version, stop IIS and copy the entire Program Files/Enfold Proxy directory to a safe place.
 (If IIS is not stopped, you won't be able to copy all the files).
 If you configured EP to store cache and log files elsewhere, you may wish to back these up as well.